May 11, 2011

 Application for Today

 I hear Jesus speaking to me about the Great Commission today.
-I should be going to my friends, my neighbors, and everywhere Jesus send me in the world.
+I should be going to my friends, my neighbors, and everywhere Jesus sends me in the world.
 I need to make disciples, and not just share the Gospel of Jesus Christ.
 I need to see believers baptized, and taught to practice all the commands of Christ.
 They need to be reassured that Jesus will be with them every day.
 Are you making disciples of Jesus Christ today?